 Feedback started pouring in.
 Some didn’t need all the features and wanted lower cost solutions.
 For them, we introduced last month our new c–pod and m–pod products.
 But other users needed even more features.

 Today, I’m happy to announce StimTracker 2G, our next generation model, due out this coming October.
-The 2G model implements all the features requested by users – except one (but we’re working on it too).
+The 2G model implements all the features requested by users.

 StimTracker 2G comes in two models: Duo and Quad.
 StimTracker Duo offers dual outputs; StimTracker Quad gets you four outputs, with a possible fifth option (hint: a π); more on that below.